Beer Home Brewing – New Lessons and Discoveries

 One thing I was concerned about was that all the swing top bottles I have are clear.
 Dark brown and green bottles are used to keep out sunlight, which can break down the hops in the bottled beer.
 Sometimes that’s used for effect, as it adds flavor to brews like Corona.
 So it seems to be that you can use whatever bottles you want – colored or not – but be sure to store the clear ones in a dark cabinet to avoid introducing a skunky flavor.

 Also, to further develop my beer making skills, I bought a hydrometer.
-Honestly, I still don’t know exactly what the “specific gravity” readings tell you, but I do know that you can calculate the beer’s percentage of alcohol (ABV) with the device.
+I still don't quite yet know exactly what the “specific gravity” readings tell you, but I do know that you can calculate the beer’s percentage of alcohol (ABV) with the device.
 The tool also indicates if fermenting is underway or if it’s complete.
 But how to determine those from the hydrometer, I have no idea, as the one purchased through Mr. Beer came with no instructions at all.
-You’re pretty much on your own figuring the thing out, but I guess they must figure you know how to operate such a device if you’re buying one.
-But I don’t, and I have some research to do.
+I have some research to do.

 So my second batch ever is now in storage for the next couple weeks.
 Hopefully it will be a hit at Thanksgiving… but I think I’m going to have to try a bottle beforehand so I don’t potentially offend my guests!